subha1912/my-portfolio/README.md

 Netlify

-📝 License
+## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

-©️ Copyright
+## ©️ Copyright
 © 2025 Subhalakshmi Alagappan
 All rights reserved.
 Built with passion for data, design, and development 💫

-🤝 Contribution
+## 🤝 Contribution
 Contributions are welcome!
 To contribute:

 Fork the repository